bnprks/notebook-scheduler/README.md

 ## FAQs/Troubleshooting
 #### I forgot my password
 Look it up in `rstudio_password.txt` on Sherlock, or reset it using `install.py reset-password` and save it somewhere you'll remember next time.
+If Jupyter still won't log you in, try resetting the password with `python set_jupyter_password.py [desired_password]`, or run `jupyter notebook password`.
 #### I can't access files on $OAK, $SCRATCH, etc. from Jupyter
 Make a link from your home directory to oak, e.g. by running `ln -s $OAK ~/oak` on Sherlock.
 The same applies for `$SCRATCH` and other file systems.
 #### My connection to the notebook isn't working